asavagar/uk-covid19-firm-creation/content/reports/monthly/Oct2021/_index.md

 - `Transportation and storage’, 'Wholesale, and Retail Trade' and 'Construction' sectors show the greatest increase in firm creation in September 2021.
 - Towards the end of September 2021, ‘Administrative and support service activities' sector presents an increase.
 - Compared to September 2019, in September 2021 there is more than a 300% increase in business creation for ‘Event catering activities’, ‘General public administration activities’, 'Retail sale of music and video recordings in specialised stores' and ‘Wholesale of other intermediate products' sectors.
-- There are lower registrations relative to August 2019 in 'Activities of business and employers membership organisations', ‘Tour operator activities’ and 'Construction of railways and underground railways'.
+- There are lower registrations relative to September 2019 in 'Activities of business and employers membership organisations', ‘Tour operator activities’ and 'Construction of railways and underground railways'.

 {{< cta cta_text="Snapshot" cta_link="/reports/monthly/oct2021/October2021.pdf" cta_new_tab="true" >}}